drreynolds/smuhpc-workshop/source/session_9.rst

   resources*, not your own personal cluster.

-.. index:: running small parallel jobs
+.. index:: running small jobs

 **Small jobs**:

-  We *strongly* request that all parallel jobs using one node (or less) of the cluster be run on the batch1 or batch2 portions of SMU HPC.
-Since the parallel1 and parallel2 portions of the cluster are quite small, single-node jobs just "get in the way" of users who wish to actually use the infiniband network.
+  We *strongly* request that all jobs not using MPI and running on only one node (or less) of the cluster be run on the batch1 or batch2 portions of SMU HPC.
+Since the parallel1 and parallel2 portions of the cluster are quite small, non-MPI jobs just "get in the way" of users who wish to actually use the infiniband network.